1

 • You’ll donate to save one sick child but ignore statistics about millions (one child has a face, millions is just a very big number that makes your brain hurt)

-• Democracy feels broken (because it requires superhuman empathy your monkey brain literally cannot produce)
+• Democracy feels broken (because it requires a level of empathy your monkey brain literally cannot produce)

 Part 2: Genetic Slavery is Literally Killing Us